kairos-bets/inter-season-pricing/README.md

 # Inter-season pricing

-We want to price post-transfer player goal scoring probabilities.
+This repository contains exploratory code to price post-transfer player goal scoring probabilities (e.g. how do you model the probability of Mbappé scoring in his first match after being transferred from PSG to Real Madrid?).

 ## Installation